pixelcog/nginx/README.md

 - `node['nginx']['echo']['checksum']` - Checksum of the tarball.

 ### status
-These attributes are used in the `nginx::http_stub_status_module` recipe.
+These attributes are used in the `nginx-pixelcog::nginx-pixelcog::http_stub_status_module` recipe.

 - `node['nginx']['status']['port']` - The port on which nginx will
   serve the status info (default: 8090)

 ### openssl_source
-These attributes are used in the `nginx::openssl_source` recipe.
+These attributes are used in the `nginx-pixelcog::openssl_source` recipe.

 - `node['nginx']['openssl_source']['version']` - The version of OpenSSL
   you want to download and use (default: 1.0.1e)